Salah Zulfikar: 1960s: stardom

-In 1963, his role as Issa El Awam in Saladin the Victorious (El Nasser Saladin) by Youssef Shahine was praised.
-The same year, he played Doctor Hamooda in Mahmoud Zulfikar's Soft hands (El Aydy el Naema) (1963) with his performance earning him state's award for best actor in a leading role.
+In 1963, unexpectedly, he appeared in only two films in co-starring roles.
+However, his role as Issa El Awam in Saladin the Victorious by Youssef Shahine was praised, and in the same year, he played Doctor Hamooda in Soft hands (1963) with his performance earning him state's award for best actor in a leading role.
 The film was a participant in 14th Berlin International Film Festival in 1964.
-Zulfikar starred in A Husband on Vacation (Zogue fe Agaza), a romantic comedy in which he played the character of Essam Nour Eddine who became bored from his marriage life.
-The film was a commercial hit and provided Laila Taher her first ever leading role.
-In Italy, Zulfikar played a role of an Egyptian police officer in the Italian film; Secret of the Sphinx (La sfinge sorride prima di morire - Stop Londra) (1964) directed by Duccio Tessari.
+Zulfikar starred in A Husband on Vacation, a romantic comedy providing the female lead Laila Taher her first leading role.
+In Italian cinema, he played a secondary role of an Egyptian police officer in the Italian film; Secret of the Sphinx (1964) directed by Duccio Tessari.
 After the film's release, Tessari asked Zulfikar to settle in Italy to earn better opportunities in Italian cinema but he refused and preferred to stay in Egypt.
-On stage, Zulfikar's debut was the 1964's A Bullet in the Heart (Rosasa Fil Qalb) alongside Laila Taher, it was based on Tawfiq Al-Hakim's novel under the same name.
+On stage, Zulfikar's debut was the 1964's A Bullet in the Heart alongside Laila Taher, it was based on Tawfiq al-Hakim's novel under the same name.
 The play was shown for a whole year in Cairo theaters.

-The romantic drama; Dearer than my Life (Aghla Min Hayati) (1965) was successful and his performance is regarded as one of Zulfikar's greatest.
+The romantic drama; Aghla Min Hayati (1965) was successful and his performance is regarded as one of Zulfikar's greatest.
 It earned him state award for best actor in a leading role.
 In the following years, the film turned out to be a romantic classic and the two main characters of Ahmed and Mona became a symbol of love and affection among Egyptians.

-The Fatin Abdel Wahab's romantic comedy trilogy; My Wife, the Director General (Mirati Moudir Aam) (1966).
-Followed by My Wife's Dignity (Karamet Zawgati) (1967), earning him state's award for best actor in a leading role for his performance.
-And My Wife's Goblin (Afreet Mirati) (1968), all three films alongside Shadia were financial and critical successes.
-In 1967, Zulfikar starred in the political play; Rubabikia (Robabeekya) (1967) alongside Taheyya Kariokka and Nabila Ebeid achieving critical and financial success.
-In 1968, Zulfikar shared the lead with Magda and Kamal El-Shennawi in Kamal El Sheikh's The Man Who Lost His Shadow (El Ragol El-lazi fakad Zilloh), the film earned critical recognition.
-In the next year, he starred in the comedy; Good Morning, My Dear Wife (Sabah El Kher ya Zawgaty El Azeeza) (1969).
+Fatin Abdel Wahab's romantic comedy trilogy; My Wife, the Director General (1966), My Wife's Dignity (1967), and My Wife's Goblin (1968) were a financial and critical success and the audience loved the duo of Zulfikar and Shadia.

+In 1967, Zulfikar starred in the political play; Rubabikia (1967).
+In films, he co-starred in Kamal El Sheikh's The Man Who Lost His Shadow (1968), with a cast including Magda and Kamal el-Shennawi.
+In 1969, he starred in the comedy; Good Morning, My Dear Wife (1969).
 The film was a commercial hit in theaters in Egypt and the Arab world.
 This encouraged Zulfikar to give an opportunities to a new generation of actresses co-starring in his next films, such as Nelly, Mervat Amin and Naglaa Fathy.